brihat9135/AlcoholNLP_Classifier/README.md

 Introduction

-Alcohol classifer model detects patient with alcohol consumsion.
+Alcohol classifer model to identify alcohol misuse.
 Anc notes are needed as an input, which should be first processed using Apache cTAKES.

 Dependencies Library: Pandas, os, pickle